 Step Five: Pop balloons and carefully pull through strands and toss in garbage.

 Step Six: Add the yarn balls to the strand of lights.
-As you can see above, I used the miniature clothes pins that I got from Walmart in the craft section.
+Using small clothes pins to hold the yarn balls in place makes it simple to put together.
+I found them in the craft section of Walmart.
 These were just perfect to be able to attach to the wire and a piece of the yarn.
-This will also be great when it comes time to store these because you can remove the yarn balls and place them in a box to keep them from getting crushed.
+The removable clothespins will also be great when it comes time to store these because you can remove the yarn balls and place them in a box to keep them from getting crushed.

-I am so excited how these turned out and how simple of a project it was.
+These turned how so cute and I loved how simple they were.
 What’s great is that we have Memorial Day in May, Flag Day in June and then Fourth of July.
 This is perfect to hang for any of these patriotic holidays as well as the other patriotic holidays we celebrate throughout the year.
 I hope you have fun making this project!
 What’s your favorite Patriotic holiday?
 What are some traditions you do with your family for these holidays?

 How can I forget, Raquel, my bff who never leaves my side.
 She was sitting right next to me as I typed up this post.